Skip to main content

 • heavy items falling from poorly stacked, high shelves or storage areas;

-• items falling as a result of incorrectly used or faulty lifts, hoists or other machinery or equipment;
+• items falling from misused or faulty lifts, hoists or other machinery or equipment;

 • being hit by toppling heavy trolleys or vehicles;

-• being hit by items falling off a moving vehicle, forklift etc;
+• being hit by items falling off a moving vehicle, such as a forklift or trailer;

 • defective or poorly installed fittings;